liip/kanbasu/README.md

 Easily scaffold a new project by running the script below in your project directory to:

-1. duplicate `kanbasu.scss` and `settings/_settings.scss` to the specified destination
+1. duplicate `kanbasu.scss` (renamed `main.scss`) and `settings/_settings.scss` to the specified destination
-2. adapt paths inside `kanbasu.scss` to match the Node module location
+2. adapt paths inside `main.scss` to match the Node module location
 3. remove Sass `!default` flags from `settings/_settings.scss`
-4. import `settings/_settings.scss` into `kanbasu.scss`
+4. import `settings/_settings.scss` into `main.scss`

 ```
-node node_modules/kanbasu/scaffold.js path/to/your/project/scss/folder
+node node_modules/kanbasu/scaffold.js path/to/your/project/sass/directory
 ```
+Note: the script might be in a different location if you didn’t use NPM to install Kanbasu.

+### Disclaimer

-**Notice:** Kanbasu does not include vendor-prefixed properties.
-If you build it by yourself, we recommend you to use [Autoprefixer](https://github.com/postcss/autoprefixer).
+Kanbasu does not include vendor-prefixed properties.
+You should consider using a tool like [Autoprefixer](https://github.com/postcss/autoprefixer) to ensure the properties used match the desired browser support.